 The survey was conducted on-line from May to June 2017 in nine European countries using a sample of 40,262 employees through local salary portals under the Paylab brand and with identical data acquisition methods.
+The survey is part of PAYLAB COMPENSATION MONITOR which observes on regular basis trends related to remuneration.

 Salaries and wages remain a taboo subject in European countries.
 Companies usually try to keep pay details secret, and most bind their employees to confidentiality agreements regarding salary details in their employment agreements.
 Very few employers publish salary and wage details in their job adverts.
 The tools used to define employment matters and collective bargaining at the sector level do not operate in the same exact way in some countries.
 People typically use on-line salary portals to get a better idea of the salaries and compensation packages being offered on the market, as they allow them to anonymously check salary benchmarks from other employees with the same job in the region.
 People, have, however, become accustomed to sharing salary details with those closest to them.
 In the survey, up to 59 per cent of the respondents agreed with the statement that their friends and acquaintances know how much they earn.